Date: 23 May 2014. How to Access Galley

 making access has made a big difference in the ability to use what

 space I have.
-You don't have to do exactly as I've done, but
+You don't have to do exactly as I have done, but

-with a bit of thinking I'll bet you could come up with some
+with a bit of thinking I will bet you could come up with some

 improvements to your boat galley.